squid-cache/squid-cache.github.io/docs/Features/StoreID/CollisionRisks.md

 Examples for cases which was seen in the past when a cache was configured wrongly in a medical facility:

 - The Doctor couldn't know about the latest news in a specific area since the cached page was not up to date.
 - The patient cannot buy the drug since there is a big gap between production and market demand and the inventory meter was wrong.

-  - X-ray\\CT\\MRI and other scan results that was transferred over the Internet or Intranet was over-cached and resulted a situation which the wrong and old file was downloaded and caused a false diagnose.
+- X-ray/CT/MRI and other scan results that was transferred over the Internet or Intranet was over-cached and resulted a situation which the wrong and old file was downloaded and caused a false diagnose.